astronomer/docs/learn/use-case-airflow-datasets-multi-team-ml.md

 ### Project code

-This project consists of two DAG's.
-The [astro_ml_producer_DAG](https://github.com/astronomer/use-case-produce-consume-ml/blob/main/astromlfinal/dags/astro_ml_producer.py) extracts the California Housing dataset from Scikit Learn and builds its model features using the Astro Python SDK [@aql.dataframe](https://astro-sdk-python.readthedocs.io/en/stable/astro/sql/operators/dataframe.html) decorator before saving the data to the local S3Filesystem.
+This project consists of two DAGs.
+The [astro_ml_producer_DAG](https://github.com/astronomer/use-case-produce-consume-ml/blob/main/astromlfinal/dags/astro_ml_producer.py) is the producer DAG that provides the data.
+It extracts the California Housing dataset from Scikit Learn and builds a model.
+The [astro_ml_consumer_DAG](https://github.com/astronomer/use-case-produce-consume-ml/blob/main/astromlfinal/dags/astro_ml_consumer.py) is the consumer DAG that takes the data from the first and uses it to train a model and generate predictions.

 #### Producer DAG